AlStinson/similar-products/readme.md

 Cache is managed by [Caffeine](https://github.com/ben-manes/caffeine), so again, all its configurations can be applied.
 Default configuration is ```spring.cache.caffeine.spec=expireAfterWrite=5s```, so the only default configuration is that cache entries expire 5 seconds after they are registered.

+Bulkhead for the service is managed by [Resilience4j](https://resilience4j.readme.io/docs).
+Default configuration is ```resilience4j.bulkhead.instances.get-similar-products.maxConcurrentCalls=50``` and ``` resilience4j.bulkhead.instances.get-similar-products.maxWaitDuration=15s```.

+# Changelog

+## 0.1.1-SNAPSHOT

+- Bulkhead added to the service via resilience4j
+- Service is now initialized right after the application is up (instead of during the first request)
+- Default connect timeout and read timeout increased to 60 seconds (from 2 seconds)
+- Default log level for com.javierdelgado.similarproducts removed (from DEBUG)
+- Changelog added to readme.md

+## 0.1.0-SNAPSHOT

+- First version